 • ½ tsp salt (see my salt guide for low lead options)

 • 1 Tbsp vinegar (white, apple cider or coconut)

-Sift the flour into a bowl and add the baking soda and salt.
+Sift the flour into a large mixing bowl and combine with the baking soda and salt.

 Mix until just combined.
 Don’t overmix; tiny lumps are fine.

 Pour evenly into greased cupcake pans (makes about 12).
 I recommend stainless steel pans.
 If you use liners, If You Care brand is what I would choose (Amazon Affiliate link: https://amzn.to/3BaOQjJ.
 If you want to use colorful liners, you can add those after baking and slide them over the If You Care ones.

 Place into the oven and bake for 20-25 minutes.
 Check the cupcakes at 20 minutes and if a toothpick inserted into the center doesn’t come out clean, then put them back in for a further 5 minutes.
 Repeat until done.